Aster Lit: Meridian

 Note from the Editors

-Follow us on Instagram (@aster.lit) for more literature, artwork, and cross-cultural connections, and we can’t wait to read you next.
+Follow us on Instagram (@aster.lit) for more literature, artwork, and cross-cultural connections, and send us more of your work once submissions open!

 We love you.
 Your voice matters.
 Keep telling stories.